ucn-triumf/UCNanalysis/ucndata/docs/ucndata.md

 Can access attributes of tfile directly from top-level object Need to define the values in ucndata.settings if you want non-default behaviour
+Object is indexed as [cycle, period] for easy access to sub time frames

 #### Signature